 Notification of information security breaches

-You must tell us about any security breach to your environment that adversely affects the confidentiality of customer data; or prevents the licensee’s customers, staff, or legitimate users from accessing accounts for longer than 12 hours.
+You must tell us about any security breach to your environment that could harm the confidentiality of customer data or prevent the licensee’s customers, staff, or legitimate users from accessing accounts for longer than 12 hours.

 We use the information you report to monitor ongoing compliance and evaluate risk across the industry.
-Should themes emerge that would be of value to share (such as specific attacks targeting a number of businesses) this may be fed back to help you deal with emerging threats.
+If themes emerge that may be valuable to share (such as specific attacks targeting a number of businesses) this may be fed back to help you deal with emerging threats.

 Types of incidents

 These are some common examples of incidents which may impact on the confidentiality of customer data or the availability of accounts:

 - ransomware infection

 - attacks by unauthorised outsiders resulting in network penetration

 - unauthorised or accidental disclosure of customer data